The Purpose Of Cycle Counting Is To

 1. Ensure Data Integrity

-The primary purpose of cycle counting is to confirm that inventory records remain accurate at all times.
+The primary purpose of cycle counting is to check that inventory records remain accurate at all times.
 When discrepancies are identified quickly, adjustments can be made before they cascade into larger errors affecting purchasing, sales forecasting, and financial reporting.

 2. Reduce Shrinkage and Theft